 Don't forget you can always double press your bags/pucks.
 Save your pressed leftovers to make edibles!

 Do I Have to Use Filter Bags When Pressing Rosin?

-Using a filter bag or not is very personal matter, and it depends on your own preferences.
+Using a filter bag / tube or not is a very personal matter, and it depends on your own preferences.
 If you don’t mind getting a final product that is mixed with essential oils and plant particles, you don’t have to use a filter bag.
 Rosin pressed without a filter bag will taste more like regular smoking.
 However, if you want to experience a better quality dabbing, than we would advise you on using mesh bags.
 In addition, you should be aware of that, when pressing with a filter bag, you may experience a slight loss in yield, which means ultimately you have to decide for yourself what matters to you most, quality or quantity.

 What Kind of Filter Bag Material Should I Use?

 You can find nylon, metal, polyester, and silk filter bags on the market.
 The best material for filter bags is nylon.
 It is heat resistant, durable and stretches up to 40% under pressure.
 Stainless steel mesh can easily scratch the surface of the platens and eventually damages them.
 Polyester thread bags tend to blowout due to their tendency to shrink with heat, and silk is prone to blowouts since it doesn’t stretch the way nylon does.

 There are two important parameters: mesh size and bag dimensions.
 Filter bags are made of a mesh material, and mesh size is measured in microns.
 The smaller micron size, the tighter your mesh is.
 For example, 90 micron mesh has larger holes between the threads than the 36 micron one.
 The physical bag dimensions matter, too, since you have to choose the bags that closely fit your press plates.
 For example, for 3 by 5 inch plate press, you can choose 2 x 4, 3 x 4, 2 x 6 filter bags.